n-r-a-s/websocket/README.md

 - Edited for deployment on Apache Tomcat instead of Glassfish
 - Generalized message model
 - Message propagation for specific session
+-
 Java EE 7: Building Web Applications with WebSocket, JavaScript and HTML5 https://www.oracle.com/webfolder/technetwork/tutorials/obe/java/HomeWebsocket/WebsocketHome.html

+The source code includes
+- HTML, JS, CSS for the rendering and handling of the messages on the client side (browser)
+- Server side implementation for the WebSocket call backs
+- Session management and message handling triggered by the call backs

 Niklaus Aeschbacher (com.nras.*)